zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

    info.

 3. Go to your local environment's terminal and navigate to where you'd like to store your assignment locally.
+Remember to make sure you aren't inside the directory for another assignment.

 4. Type `git clone`, then paste in what you copied from GitHub.
 This will create a copy on your local machine.

-5. Navigate into the new cloned assignment and complete any work required
+5. Navigate into the new cloned assignment and complete any work required.

 6. Install testing tools with `npm install` (or `bundle` if tests use Ruby)

-7. Run tests with `npm test` (or `rspec` for Ruby)
+7. Run tests with `learn-lab test`.

-8. If all tests are passing, stage and commit your solution with the following commands
+8. If all tests are passing, stage and commit your solution with the following
+   commands:

 ```console
 $ git add .
 $ git commit -m 'Done with assignment'
 ```

-9. Push your work to your personal fork on GitHub with the `git push` command
+9. Push your work to your personal fork on GitHub with the `git push` command.

 10. Go to your repository in GitHub and copy the URL.
 Note, this should be copied from the browser's address bar, and should start with `https://github.com/`

-11. Go to the assignment in Canvas and click **Submit Assignment** (or **Start Assignment**)
+11. Go to the assignment in Canvas and click **Submit Assignment** (or **Start Assignment**).

-12. Paste in your GitHub URL as your submission
+12. Paste in your GitHub URL as your submission.

+13. Go back to the terminal and copy the token, then paste it in the "Comments" box in Canvas.

+14. Click "Submit Assignment".

 ## Conclusion

 Congratulations!
 You've completed your first assignment!
 You now know how to work on and submit assignments.
-We'll remind you of this process in upcoming lessons, but we recommend bookmarking this lesson so you can refer back here in case you forget.
+Don't worry if this feels a little overwhelming right now — soon enough you'll internalize these steps and won't even need to think about it.
+In the meantime, we recommend bookmarking this lesson so you can refer back here in case you forget.
 Equipped with this knowledge, you are now ready to tackle greater challenges!